ItsJackyCoder/jobportal-website/README.md

 Introduce
 ---
-This is a static website designed to showcase my resume and portfolio, with a strong focus on UI design.
-It leverages Flexbox to achieve responsive web design (RWD), incorporates Bootstrap progress bars for visual enhancement, and features CSS-based animated translucent bubbles in the background to add a dynamic and layered visual effect.
+This is a job platform with two user roles: recruiters and job seekers.Recruiters can post job openings to find the right candidates, while job seekers can browse listings, save their favorite positions, and submit applications.
+Both sides can create and update their personal profiles.

+To access these interactive features, users must be signed in.
+Visitors who aren’t logged in can still explore job listings, but they won’t be able to save or apply for positions.

 Technology Stack
 ---
-* Frontend:`JavaScript`, `HTML`, `CSS`
+* Frontend:`JavaScript`, `HTML`, `CSS` , `Thymeleaf` , `Summernote`
+* Frameworks: `Bootstrap`, `SpringBoot3` , `SpringMVC` , `Spring Data JPA`, `Spring Security`
-* Frameworks: `Bootstrap`
+* Backend: `Java`
+* Cloud&Deployment: `AWS S3`, `AWS RDS` , `AWS Elastic Beanstalk`, `AWS Systems Manager Parameter Store`

 User Interface